 Radio communications around the operation will be a very high frequency (VHF) Hi-Band system with radios in all mobile equipment and operations offices.
 There will be multiple frequencies with a frequency assigned to a specific operational group.
-The Dahl Creek airport will have an ultra high frequency (UHF) radio to communicate with in-bound aircraft.
+The Dahl Creek airport will have a UHF radio to communicate with in-bound aircraft.